 The premise sounds simple enough – avoid email for 24hrs so you can be more productive, social and collaborative at work!
 All other methods of communication: phone, SMS, face-to-face, social media, or handwritten notes are fine.
 It’s just email that isn’t.
 A crazy idea?
 Maybe not…

-The first No Email Day on 11/11/11 went viral around the world after my original 9-page ‘manifesto’ (below) was read over 30,000 times on Slideshare following a story published on tech news site The Next Web.
-(At the time of writing it’s had over 50,000 views).
+The first No Email Day on 11/11/11 went viral around the world after my original 9-page manifesto was read over 30,000 times on Slideshare following a story published on tech news site The Next Web.
+(At the time of writing it’s had almost 60,000 views).

 Subsequent weeks saw thousands of people blogging, Tweeting and sharing the manifesto around the world.
 The campaign received international support and media coverage by the BBC Radio 5 Live, Wall Street Journal, Wired, Likehacker and The Sunday Times and IBM Benelux even launched their own social media campaign ‘Outside The Inbox‘ to coincide with No Email Day.

 Around 300 people actively took part in No Email Day 11/11/11 to varying degrees of success and many more have continued to join in each year with further media coverage from the likes of Huffington Post, BBC Radio 2 and BBC Radio 4 along the way.
 The campaign seems to have split people’s opinion 50/50 on whether it’s a good or bad idea, genius or crazy.
 However, it’s clear that there are many people out there who say they need a day like this to help them focus on doing the ‘real work’ rather than just the ‘busy work’.